 What is the difference between Fidyah and Kaffarah?
 When should I pay Fidyah?
 How much Kaffarah do I pay for a broken fast?
 What is the cost of Fitrana?
 These are some of the questions that come up every Ramadan.
 Don’t worry.
 We’ve got all the answers for you here in one place.Pay Your Fitrana, £5 per person Pay Your Kaffarah Pay Your Fidyah, £5 per missed fast

 Fidyah, Kaffarah & Fitrana Simplified

-In Islam, Fidyah and Kaffarah are acts of monetary compensation paid to the poor.
-Though each relates to different situations, both are compensations that Muslims are obliged to pay for un-kept fasts in the month of Ramadan and, in the case of Kaffarah, broken oaths.
+Fidyah and Kaffarah are acts of monetary compensation paid to the poor in Islam.
+Though Fidyah and Kaffarah apply to different situations, both are compensations that Muslims should pay for un-kept fasts in the month of Ramadan.

-Fitrana, on the other hand, is mandatory.
-It is paid by Muslims, each year, as early as possible before the end of Ramadan so that food can be distributed in time for Eid.
+Fitrana is mandatory.
+It is paid by Muslims each year and as early as possible before the end of Ramadan, so that food can be distributed in time for Eid.
 Read more about each below.

-Fidyah is for people who have a valid reason for not fasting and who are unable to make up for the missed fasts afterwards (due to serious illness or old-age for example.)
+Fidyah is for people who have a valid reason for not fasting.
+If you are unable to make up for missed fasts after Ramadan due to serious illness or old-age for example, then you must pay Fidyah.
 Find out more about Fidyah, the conditions of Fidyah and how much Fidyah to pay for each missed/unkept fast in Ramadan 2020.Find out About Fidyah

-Zakat al-fitr, also commonly known as ‘Fitrana’, is the compulsory charity paid by every Muslim – adult and child – as early as possible before the end of Ramadan.
+Zakat al-fitr, commonly known as ‘Fitrana’, is the compulsory charity paid by every Muslim – adult and child – as early as possible before the end of Ramadan.
 Find out about Fitrana, the conditions of Fitrana and how much the rate of Fitrana is in Ramadan 2020.Find out About Fitrana